Why Is There Good Versus Evil in the World?

 There will be an end to evil

-What’s more, the devil’s time will be up.
-And he will be destroyed (Revelation 20:7–10).
+What’s more, the Devil’s time will be up.
+He will be destroyed (Revelation 20:7–10).

 Things to Remember

 - God did not create evil.
 Evil originated in Lucifer’s selfish heart (John 8:44).